MirelaElla/socratic-chatbot/ANALYTICS_README.md

 ### 2. Database Setup
 **Important**: Run the new database schema first:
-1. Execute `database_setup.sql` in your Supabase SQL editor
+1. Execute `database_setup.sql` in Supabase SQL editor
-2. (Optional but recommended) Execute `analytics_function.sql` for optimized data queries
+2. Execute `analytics_function.sql` in Supabase SQL editor for data queries

 ### 3. Environment Configuration
 The dashboard uses the same Supabase configuration as the main chatbot app.
 Ensure your `.streamlit/secrets.toml` file contains: